Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Results

 In Figure~\ref{plot: BH growth scatter} we show the growth of the BH mass ($\Delta M_{\mathrm{BH}}$) over our $\sim0.5$~Gyr windows compared to the initial BH mass at the start of the window ($M_{\mathrm{BH, initial}}$).
 These results are also shown in Figure~\ref{plot: BH growth hist}, in which the BH growth is expressed as a fractional increase in BH mass from the initial BH mass, with distributions given for sub-samples of aligned, unstable misaligned, and counter-rotating galaxies.

 As seen clearly in Figure~\ref{plot: BH growth scatter}, we find galaxies relaxing from an unstable misalignment experience significantly enhanced ($\sim0.6$~dex) BH growth compared to samples of continuously aligned and counter-rotating galaxies.
 This is especially true at lower masses of $M_{\mathrm{BH, initial}} \lesssim 10^{7.4}$~M$_{\odot}$.
 At higher BH masses of $M_{\mathrm{BH, initial}} \gtrsim 10^{7.5}$~M$_{\odot}$, unstable misaligned galaxies show comparable BH growth to their aligned and counter-rotating counterparts.
 However, we caution that the sample size of unstable misaligned galaxies with $M_{\mathrm{BH, initial}} \gtrsim 10^{7.5}$~M$_{\odot}$ is low.
-Over the entire range of BH masses considered, unstable misaligned galaxies grow their BHs by $\approx12.9\%$ on average over $0.5$~Gyr, while aligned systems grew by only $\approx3.9\%$.
+Over the entire range of BH masses considered, unstable misaligned galaxies grow their BHs by $\approx12.9$~per~cent on average over $0.5$~Gyr, while aligned systems grew by only $\approx3.9$~per~cent.
 In order to test the significance of this result, we perform a two-sample Kolmogorov–Smirnov (KS) test on the distributions in Figure~\ref{plot: BH growth hist}.
-We obtain a KS-test statistic $=0.32$ and p-value $=3.8\times10^{-32}$, indicating a strongly-significant result given the size of the sample.
+We obtain a KS-test statistic $=0.32$ and p-value $\ll 10^{-10}$, indicating a strongly-significant result given the size of the sample.

 Interestingly, counter-rotating systems share a similar BH growth to aligned galaxies within the full BH mass range considered (see Figure~\ref{plot: BH growth scatter}).
-Counter-rotating galaxies grow their BHs by a median of $3.4\%$ compared to $3.9\%$ for aligned galaxies (KS-test statistic $=0.12$, p-value $=2.0\times10^{-6}$).
+Counter-rotating galaxies grow their BHs by a median of $3.4$~per~cent compared to $3.9$~per~cent for aligned galaxies (KS-test statistic $=0.12$, p-value $=2.0\times10^{-6}$).
 We discuss possible interpretations for this result in Section~\ref{results: gas reservoirs and dynamics}.

-Additionally, we find the degree of BH growth enhancement varies with galaxy morphology (not shown).
-We approximate the morphology of the galaxy using the average value of $\kappa_{\rm{co}}^*$ over the $\sim0.5$~Gyr window.
-For ETGs (LTGs), this returns sub-samples of 2159 (2882) galaxies, of which 285 (64) are experiencing an unstable misalignment and 374 (116) are in a steady-state counter-rotating configuration.
-Unstable misaligned LTGs show by far the largest median BH growth ($33.7\%$), followed by unstable misaligned ETGs ($10.6\%$), and this result is significant (KS-test statistic $=0.41$, p-value $=1.5\times10^{-8}$).
-Aligned and counter-rotating galaxies show little dependence on morphology with similar BH growths of $\sim3.5\%$.
-These results suggest misaligned gas is driven more effectively toward the centre of an LTG.
-This is expected given that a more disc-like stellar mass distribution will exert stronger torques on misaligned components \citep[][]{Tohline1982, LakeNorman1983}.
-This results in stronger dissipative forces acting on the gas and shorter relaxation timescales in LTGs compared to ETGs \citep[for details see ][]{Baker2024}.